City of Moreton Bay: Unitywater

-On 1 July 2010, Moreton Bay's water services (along with Sunshine Coast Regional Council's), moved over to the recently created water body, Unitywater.
-Unitywater was created by the Queensland Government as part of the State's takeover of South East Queensland's water facilities, dams and water supply networks.
-Moreton Bay, Sunshine Coast Regional Council and Noosa Shire Council are joint owners of Unitywater.
+On 1 July 2010, Moreton Bay's water services (along with Sunshine Coast Council's), moved over to the recently created water body, Unitywater.
+Unitywater was created by the Queensland Government as part of the state's takeover of South East Queensland's water facilities, dams and water supply networks.
+City of Moreton Bay, Sunshine Coast Council and Noosa Shire Council are joint owners of Unitywater.

 Suburbs

 The City of Moreton Bay includes the following places: